thuythaib/GoAnimate-Legacy-Redesigned-Beta1.0/README.md

 **IMPORTANT MESSAGE**

-This is a project to keep comedy world.
-All credits go to goanimate for this project.
-The person writing this right now is 12 years old suprisingly To support vyond go check there website.
+This is a project of bringing back the old themes as well as the old LVM.
+This revival project is for students & teachers to **learn** about GoAnimate and it's old themes.
+We do not own ANY of Vyond's assets, as this is supposed to be a free project for anybody to use.

+(C) OwenTheGitHubMan, HoodedCube, DarkBlueAlien700 2021.
+ALL rights reserved!

-**Note if your gonna copy this project, please give me credit.
-My name is rageanimate**
+**Note if your gonna copy this project, please give us credit!**
+Enjoy this project!